-- (d) Except as otherwise provided in subsection 3, the last day for introduction of a bill or joint resolution that was requested by: - (1) A Legislator is the 43rd calendar day of the legislative session. - 30 (2) A standing or interim committee or other requester is 31 the 50th calendar day of the legislative session.
-32 - 2.
-The Legislative Counsel shall indicate on the face of the introductory copy of each bill or joint resolution the final date on which the bill or joint resolution may be introduced. - If the final date on which the bill or joint resolution may be introduced falls upon a day on which the House in which the bill or joint resolution is to be introduced is not in session, the bill or joint resolution may be introduced on the next day that the House is in session.
+- (d) A request that was designated for prefiling pursuant to NRS 218D.150 must be introduced on or before the 15th calendar day of the legislative session. - (e) Except as otherwise provided in subsection 3, the last day for introduction of a bill or joint resolution that was requested by: - (1) Except as otherwise provided in subparagraph (2), a Legislator is the 43rd calendar day of the legislative session. - (2) A Legislator, pursuant to subsection 1 of Joint Standing Rule No. 14, a standing or interim committee or other requester is the 50th calendar day of the legislative session.

+- 2. The Legislative Counsel shall indicate on the face of the introductory copy of each bill or joint resolution the final date on which the bill or joint resolution may be introduced. - 3.
+If the final date on which the bill or joint resolution may be introduced falls upon a day on which the House in which the bill or joint resolution is to be introduced is not in session, the bill or joint resolution may be introduced on the next day that the House is in session.